getsentry/sentry-php/UPGRADE-2.0.md

 - The method `Raven_Client::process` has been removed as there is no need to process event data from outside the `Client` class.

-- The method `Raven_Client::sanitize` has been removed and there is no replacement for it.
+- The method `Raven_Client::sanitize` has been removed and the sanitization happens now inside the `SanitizerMiddleware` middleware.

 - The `Raven_Client::user_context` method has been removed.
 You should use `Client::getUserContext` instead.